chenjulie10/jchen_dbt_project/README.md

 - What is the average length of citibike trips?
 - Which citibike stations need to accept more returns? (look at the # of end trips/# of docks available)

-You can find queries for the dbt models in the queries folder.
+You can find queries for the dbt models in the Analyses folder.

 Best practices that I considered in the dbt project:
 - making sure there is a primary key for each model and creating one if there isn't using dbt macro